-If Japan isn’t traditional enough already, these 6 books show you the country in a whole new light.
+If Japan isn’t traditional enough for you already, these 9 books will show you the country in a whole new light.

 Today I have embarked on a new journey to Japan.
 Although I’ve never been to the Land of the Rising Sun, I feel like l already know a lot about this country.
 All thanks to different books that are either set in Japan or narrate about this faraway country and its culture.

-Culture and traditions have played an important role in the Japanese society.
-A lot has change with the times, though.
+Culture and traditions have played an important role in Japanese society.
+A lot has changed with the times, though.
 But even in today’s globalizing world, the Japanese archipelago still protects its centuries-old principles and beliefs.
-Some of them, however, flourish only in philosophy and history books, reminding of Japan that will never exists again.
+Some of them, however, flourish only in philosophy and history books, reminding of Japan that will never exist again.

-THE 6 BOOKS YOU MUST READ BEFORE TRAVELING TO JAPAN
+THE BEST BOOKS YOU MUST READ BEFORE TRAVELING TO JAPAN

-The 6 books we recommend to read before traveling to Japan lessen culture shock you may experience at first.
+The 9 books we recommend you read before traveling to Japan lessen the culture shock you may experience at first.
 Through several novels included in this reading list you learn about complicated Japanese history, life and struggles of Japanese aristocrats and the masses.

 A few non-fiction books that have been read throughout the world unveil Japanese wisdom and secrets to a long and contented life.